databricks/terraform-provider-databricks/docs/index.md

 ## Argument Reference

+-> **Note** If you experience technical difficulties with rolling out resources in this example, please make sure that [environment variables](#environment-variables) don't [conflict with other](#empty-provider-block) provider block attributes.
+When in doubt, please run `TF_LOG=DEBUG terraform apply` to enable [debug mode](https://www.terraform.io/docs/internals/debugging.html) through the [`TF_LOG`](https://www.terraform.io/docs/cli/config/environment-variables.html#tf_log) environment variable.
+Look specifically for `Explicit and implicit attributes` lines, that should indicate authentication attributes used.

 The provider block supports the following arguments:

 * `host` - (optional) This is the host of the Databricks workspace.
 It is a URL that you use to login to your workspace.